-Windows, external doors and joinery
+Windows, external doors and joinery Repair category: Notes: These generally appeared in fair condition consistent with age.

-Repair category: 1

-Notes: It would appear that the windows have been upgraded/replaced within recent years.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.